Content-Based Search for Deep Generative Models: Abstract

 \section{Abstract}

-The growing proliferation of pretrained generative models has made it infeasible for a user to be fully cognizant of every model in existence.
-To address this need, we introduce the task of \emph{content-based model search}: given a query and a large set of generative models, find the models that best match the query.
-Because each generative model produces a distribution of images, we formulate the search problem as an optimization to maximize the probability of generating a query match given a model.
-We develop approximations to make this problem tractable when the query is an image, a sketch, a text description, another generative model, or a combination of the above.
-We benchmark our method in both accuracy and speed over a set of generative models.
-We demonstrate that our model search retrieves suitable models for image editing and reconstruction, few-shot transfer learning, and latent space interpolation.
-Finally, we deploy our search algorithm to our online generative model-sharing platform at \url{https://modelverse.cs.cmu.edu/}.
+The growing proliferation of customized and pretrained generative models has made it infeasible for a user to be fully cognizant of every model in existence.
+To address this need, we introduce the task of \emph{content-based model search}: given a query and a large set of generative models, finding the models that best match the query.
+As each generative model produces a distribution of images, we formulate the search task as an optimization problem to select the model with the highest probability of generating similar content as the query.
+We introduce a formulation to approximate this probability given the query from different modalities, e.g., image, sketch, and text.
+Furthermore, we propose a contrastive learning framework for model retrieval, which learns to adapt features for various query modalities.
+We demonstrate that our method outperforms several baselines on \emph{Generative Model Zoo}, a new benchmark we create for the model retrieval task.